kibexd/workers-rights-watch-website/CONTRACT.md

 - 99.9% uptime monitoring

 **Payment Terms:**
-- ☐ Monthly: KES 18,000 per month (cancel with 30 days notice)
+- Due on the 1st day of each month
-- ☐ Quarterly: KES 51,300 every 3 months (5% discount)
+- Cancel with 30 days written notice
-- ☐ Annually: KES 183,600 per year (15% discount - Best Value)
+- Late payments incur 5% fee after 7 days

 **Maintenance Start Date:** Upon website launch or _________________, 2025

 ---

-## 4. WHAT'S REMAINING
+## 4. WHAT'S REMAINING & SEPARATE SERVICES

-The following items require Client's action before final launch:
+### A. Included in This Agreement (Upon Payment)

-1. **Payment Gateway Credentials** (Client to provide within 40 days):
+- Final website launch (1 day after payment confirmation)
-   - Stripe Business Account credentials
+- Training and documentation handover
-   - M-Pesa Daraja API credentials (Paybill/Till Number)
+- Google Analytics setup

-   - PayPal Business Account credentials
+### B. Donation System Integration (Separate Agreement)

-2. **Developer's Responsibilities:**
+**Note:** Payment gateway integration (Stripe, M-Pesa, PayPal) is NOT included in this KES 75,000 development fee.
+This will be a separate service agreement with separate pricing.
+Once completed:

-   - Connect payment gateway accounts (1-2 days)
+- Stripe and PayPal integration: 1 week after credentials provided
-   - Test all donation flows (1-2 days)
+- M-Pesa integration: 20 days (includes testing)
-   - Final website launch (1 day)
+- All donation flows tested and verified

-**Estimated Timeline:** 1 week after Client provides credentials
+This separation allows the website to launch immediately while donation system integration proceeds under separate terms.

 ---